-If using the regenerative resistor built into the servo amplifier, connect the regenerative resistor to P+ and C (factory-wired).
-MR-JET-10 and MR-JET-20 do not have a regenerative resistor.
+If using the regenerative resistor built into the servo amplifier, connect the regenerative resistor to P+ and C. P+ and C are connected from the factory.

+MR-JET-10\ and MR-JET-20\ do not have a regenerative resistor.

 If using a regenerative option, disconnect the lead wires of the built-in regenerative resistor from P+ and C. Then, connect the regenerative option to P+ and C.